Nazarkovsky/Restaurant-Tips/README.md

 The project file is uploaded in this repository as PDF

-The dataset was provided by the Bootcamp administration as a tips.xlsx
+The dataset was provided by the Bootcamp administration as a tips.xlsx from Kaggle: https://www.kaggle.com/jsphyg/tipping

 ## Data types
 Continious data: Total bill, Size of group, Tip